John Gutfreund

 John Halle Gutfreund (14 September 1929 – 9 March 2016) was an American banker, businessman, and investor.
-He was the CEO of Salomon Brothers Inc, an investment bank that gained prominence in the 1980s.
+He was the CEO of Salomon Brothers Inc., an investment bank that gained prominence in the 1980s.
 Gutfreund turned Salomon Brothers from a private partnership into a publicly traded corporation, which started a trend in Wall Street for investment companies to go public.

 In 1985, Business Week gave him the nickname "King of Wall Street".

 Early life and education

 Gutfreund grew up in a Jewish family in Scarsdale, a suburb of New York City.
 His father, Manuel Gutfreund, was the owner of a prosperous trucking company.
 He attended the Lawrenceville School.
 In 1951, Gutfreund graduated from Oberlin College in Ohio with a degree in English.
 He considered teaching literature but instead joined the Army.
 In 1953, he was discharged.

-His father belonged to the Century Country Club in Purchase, New York (which was at the time a center for the German Jewish establishment) where he often golfed with William (Billy) Salomon, the son of Percy Salomon, one of the three founding brothers of Salomon Brothers.
-At Billy Salomon's invitation, the young Gutfreund joined Salomon Brothers as a trainee in the statistical department.
+His father belonged to the Century Country Club in Purchase, New York, a predominantly German Jewish club at the time.
+There, he often golfed with William "Billy" Salomon, the son of Percy Salomon, one of the three founding brothers of Salomon Brothers.